weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 ### Code examples

 We have prepared code examples to help you follow along here.
-Go to [weaviate-tutorials/quickstart] on (https://github.com/weaviate-tutorials/quickstart) on GitHub to take a look.
+Go to [weaviate-tutorials/quickstart](https://github.com/weaviate-tutorials/quickstart) on GitHub to take a look.

 ## Prerequisites